aaarne/epfl-geometry/dgp2018-exercise11/submission/README.md

 ## Comparing with Physical Deformation

 Collestion of our observations:
-- The volume changes.
+- The volume changes for closed surfaces.
 This is not the case in the physical case, is it?
 It would lead to pressure differences.
+- The thickness of the surface is zero, which is not the case for physical objects.
 - The surface never tears, no matter how much we deform.
 - We can easily create self intersections, which do not occur in the real world.
 - Deformation effects the complete mesh.